untillpro/scm4j/scm4j-vcs-api/README.md

 - `void setFileContent(String branchName, String filePath, String content, String commitMessage)`
 	- Rewrites a file with path `filePath` within branch `branchName` with content `content` and applies `commitMessage` message to commit
 	- Creates the file and its parent folders if doesn't exists
-- `List<String> getBranchesDiff(String srcBranchName, String destBranchName)`
+- `List<VCSDiffEntry> getBranchesDiff(String srcBranchName, String destBranchName)`
-	- Returns list of file names with relative paths showing what was made within srcBranchName relative to destBranchName
+	- Returns list of file names with relative paths and modification types showing what was made within srcBranchName relative to destBranchName
+- `Set<String> getBranches()`
+	- Returns list of names of all branches.
+Branches here are considered as user-created branches.
+E.g. for git they are all branches, for SVN are branches within "Branches" branch, not "Trunk" or "Tags" branches
+- `List<String> getCommitMessages(Stinng branchName)`
+	- Returns list of all commit messages of branch `branchName`
+- `String getVCSTypeString`
+	- Returns short name of current IVCS implementation: "git", "svn" etc
+- `void removeFile(String branchName, String filePath, String commitMessage)`
+	- Removes the file located by `filePath` within branch `branchName`.
+Operation is executed as separate commit with `commitMessage` message attached.
+Note: filePath = "folder\file.txt" -> file.txt is removed, folder is kept

 # Using Locked Working Copy
 Let's assume we developing a multiuser server which has ability to merge branches of user's repositories.
 So few users could request to merge theirs branches of different repositories simultaneously.
 For example, Git merge operation consists of few underlying operations (check in\out, merge itself, push) which must be executed on a local file system in a certain folder.
 So we have following requirements: